Explore Natural Philosophy

 Source: Origin of Species

-In 1859, in London, Charles Darwin published On the Origin of Species, and near the end of that groundbreaking book he slipped in one of the most famous lines in the history of human origins:
+In 1859, Charles Darwin published On the Origin of Species, and near the end of that groundbreaking book he slipped in one of the most famous lines in the history of human origins:

 “Light will be thrown on the origin of man and his history.”